imagicrafter/open-webui/mt/setup/README.md

 - Root SSH access and keys
 - Docker installation
-- System packages (certbot, jq, htop, etc.)
+- System packages (certbot, jq, htop, etc.) - unless nginx removal chosen
 - SSL certificates in /etc/letsencrypt (optional removal)
 - Network configuration and Cloudflare DNS
 - All other system configuration

+### Cleanup Process

+The script will prompt you for optional removals:
+1. **Remove nginx package completely?** (y/N)
+   - If yes: Removes nginx package, stops service, deletes /etc/nginx/
+   - If no: Keeps nginx installed but removes all site configs
+2. **Remove SSL certificates?** (y/N)
+   - If yes: Removes /etc/letsencrypt/ directory
+   - If no: Preserves SSL certificates for reuse

+**Recommended**: Answer "N" to both unless you want a completely fresh nginx and SSL setup.

 ### Example Workflow